EandrewJones/My_website/content/project/who-accommodates/index.md

   focal_point = "Center"
 +++

-*Working Paper with Scott Kastner*
+*with Scott Kastner.
+Under Review.*

-{{% staticref "files/who_acommodates_EJ_SK_Oct2018.pdf" "newtab" %}}PDF{{% /staticref %}}
+{{% staticref "files/MoneyMoralsMight.pdf" "newtab" %}}PDF{{% /staticref %}}

 ## Abstract

-Across the globe, states vary greatly in their willingness to accommodate China’s interests.
+Across the globe, states vary greatly in the degree to which they are willing to support a rising China's interests.
 How can we explain this variation?
 Recent studies look to economic dependence theories for answers, but the conclusions of these studies are mixed.
-We argue that states’ accommodative postures are contingent on the nature of the issue at stake, as well as the position of a particular country within different dimensions of the contemporary US-led global order.
+We argue that states’ accommodative postures are likely to be contingent on the position of a particular country within the contemporary US-led global order.

-When China's interests challenge established liberal norms, countries that are more marginalized in the liberal political order are likely to support China.
-When China's interests directly threaten US military interests, states' position in the US security hierarchy shapes their response.
-When states are marginalized in the global economic order, they are more likely to be accommodating across a range of issue areas.
+We follow others in characterizing the contemporary order as multi-dimensional, focusing in particular on a liberal political development dimension, a liberal economic dimension, and a US-led security hierarchy as being central features of the current global order.
+We hypothesize that countries more marginalized from different dimensions of the current order will be more likely to welcome the rise of a new power (like China) that might challenge established norms, and we further predict that a country marginalized from a particular dimension of order will be especially likely to support China in cases where Chinese behavior directly challenges the norms associated with that dimension of order.

-Employing novel measures of the liberal political order, economic order and US security hierarchy, we test our hypotheses on a data set of countries' responses to China's 2005 Anti-Secession Law, the 2008 crackdown in Tibet, and the 2016 South China Sea UN Tribunal.
-Our findings indicate that while integration into the liberal world order strongly and consistently predicts who accommodates China, a state's position in the US security hierarchy performs less well.
+Employing novel measures of different dimensions of contemporary order, we test this expectation on a data set of countries' willingness to support China's 2005 Anti-Secession Law, its 2008 crackdown in Tibet, its position on the 2016 South China Sea UN Tribunal, and its recent policies in Xinjiang.
+Our findings indicate that while integration into the liberal political development order strongly and consistently predicts who accommodates China, the other dimensions of order are weaker predictors of state behavior.

 ## Tentative Results

-{{< figure src="scs_plots.png" title="<strong>Predicted Probability of Supporting China's Position in 2016 UN Tribunal.</strong> Based on country's satisfaction with current economic situation (left) and position in international Liberal Order (right)." >}}
+{{< figure src="main_coef_plot.png" title="<strong>Logistic Regression Point Estimates.</strong>" >}}
+{{< figure src="roc_plot.png" title="<strong>Xinjiang Repression Classification Test ROC Plot.</strong>" >}}